 The arts are a fundamental part of all our lives-and so should be a vibrant part of teacher education.
 Come explore these issues with a dedicated group during the Arts SIG meeting at the CCTE conference.
 Visit this SIG’s page.

-Coordinator: Melissa Meetze-Hall, Riverside County Office of Education
+Chair: Melissa Meetze-Hall, Riverside County Office of Education

 Provides an avenue for continuing exploration of the work of BTSA programs and the role of induction in the California teacher education continuum and the relationship and integration of these efforts with preservice teacher education.